Simon McCoy

-Simon McCoy (born 7 October 1961) is a British journalist and former newsreader on BBC News and Sky News and presenter at GB News.
+Simon McCoy (born 7 October 1961) is a British journalist and former newsreader on BBC News, Sky News and GB News.

 Early life

 McCoy was born on 7 October 1961 in Hammersmith.
 He was educated at the private Sherborne School in the town of Sherborne in north-west Dorset, England.

 Career

 McCoy started his journalism career at the Fleet Street News Agency in London before joining Thames TV as a researcher for Thames News in 1983.
 After time as a scriptwriter at Thames TV, in 1986 he joined the breakfast TV station TV-am as a news editor.
 In 1988, McCoy left to go to new satellite channel Sky – initially as a producer on the Sky News breakfast programme Sunrise.

-After a year as a general reporter for the station, he was appointed Royal Correspondent, and between 1991 and 1996 McCoy covered major stories which affected the Royal Family.

-After a job which involved travel around the world throughout the years, McCoy took a desk job, presenting Sunrise on Sky News.Sky News gets Channel 5 airing.
-BBC News.
-19 December 2001.
-He also presented the Tonight programme – a topical chat show involving interviews with people from the worlds of showbiz, politics and sport.

 In 2003, McCoy co-anchored Sky's coverage of the Iraq War on location in Kuwait and Basra.
 He was on air for five hours every day of the conflict.

 In January 2004, McCoy joined the BBC, and could be seen on BBC Breakfast and BBC News 24, initially as a cover presenter for both.
 In September 2005, he took over the morning slot on BBC News alongside Kate Silverton following Phillip Hayton's sudden departure after Hayton fell out with Silverton.
 When reviewing the papers the following day, McCoy tried to point out the story, but was prevented by Silverton.
 In December 2007, Silverton left the shift to host the 8pm Update.

-In 2006, McCoy stopped regular appearances on BBC Breakfast upon Charlie Stayt's arrival at the BBC, but continued to be a relief presenter on the BBC Weekend News.
-Since 2008, McCoy made a number of appearances as a stand-in presenter on Breakfast.

 On 9 March 2012, McCoy was apparently caught asleep face-down at the newsdesk as BBC Breakfast handed over to the BBC News channel at 8:30 am.
 McCoy joked that he had "just been told the Queen wanted me to cover her next visit".

 Shortly before 1pm GMT on 18 March 2013, McCoy and co-presenter Sophie Long read the final BBC News bulletin from BBC Television Centre, with BBC News moving to Broadcasting House in the West End of London for the BBC News at One.